The Mobile Sauna Rental Market Is Already A Thing

 They even have a removable shower head that mounts to the side of the sauna that can be fed by hose.

-Check out Spa Fleet Mobile Sauna Rental here.
+Check out Spa Fleet Mobile Sauna Rental prices and more info here.

 4. Sauna Society Outfitters in Minneapolis